antarctica/bas-style-kit-docs/site/_core/layout.md

 {% include snippets/back-to-top.html %}

-The default container, `.container`, is responsive and fixed-width, meaning its `max-width` changes at each [responsive breakpoint]({{ '/core/layout/#responsive-breakpoints' | prepend: site.baseurl }}).
+Use the `.container` class for a responsive and fixed-width container.
+This means its `max-width` changes at each [responsive breakpoint]({{ '/core/layout/#responsive-breakpoints' | prepend: site.baseurl }}).

 {% example html %}